Health Benefits of Bananas

 Ulcers: The banana is used as the dietary food against intestinal disorders because of its soft texture and smoothness.
 It is the only raw fruit that can be eaten without distress in over-chronicler cases.
 It also neutralizes over-acidity and reduces irritation by coating the lining of the stomach.

 Seasonal Affective Disorder (SAD): Bananas can help SAD sufferers because they contain the natural mood enhancer tryptophan, as can exposure to natural sunlight.
-Please refer to this webpage for information.

 Smoking & Tobacco Use: Bananas can also help people trying to give up smoking.
 The B6, B12 they contain, as well as the potassium and magnesium found in them, help the body recover from the effects of nicotine withdrawal.
 (For tips to stop smoking, please click here.)